 There are no legal card clubs in the state running real money casinos, as it violates the law.
 There is a state lottery, and there’s licensed horseracing, and dog tracks on which betting may occur.
 There’s also a degree of popularity for regulated wagering on Jai-alai [1], a ball-and-wall game played a great deal in the state.

-Charity games are allowed in certain forms, including some quaint local events such as frog and duck race raffles.
-These employ electronic creatures, and more can be found out about these fascinating state sanctioned opportunities for a flutter here [2].
+Charity games are permitted in certain forms, including unique local events like frog and duck race raffles, which use electronic creatures.
+You can learn more about these fascinating state-sanctioned opportunities for a flutter here [2].

 The elderly are allowed to partake in unregistered bingo games paying out less than $5 and charging no more than $1 entry.
 Those lucky, degenerate old souls.